-The form is completed and signed by the buyer, grantee, or authorized representative.
+A: The GIT/REP-4a form is completed and signed by the buyer/grantee/written authorized representative.

-What is a resident taxpayer?
+Q: What is a resident taxpayer?

-A resident taxpayer is one of the following:
+A: A resident taxpayer is one of the following:

-- An individual who is and intends to continue to maintain a permanent place of abode (home, residence) in New Jersey on or after the day of transfer. - An Estate established under the laws of New Jersey as more fully defined in N.J.S.A.
-54A:1-2(o). - A trust established under the laws of New Jersey as more fully defined in N.J.S.A.
+An Individual who is and intends to continue to maintain a permanent place of abode (home, residence) in New Jersey on/after the day of transfer.

+An Estate established under the laws of New Jersey as more fully defined in N.J.S.A.
 54A:1-2(o).
+A Trust established under the laws of New Jersey as more fully defined in N.J.S.A.
+54A:1-2(o).

-What is a nonresident taxpayer?
+Q: What is a non-resident taxpayer?

-A nonresident taxpayer is any taxpayer that does not meet the definition of a resident taxpayer.
+A: A non-resident taxpayer is any taxpayer that does not meet the definition of a resident taxpayer.

-When did the filing requirements for the GIT/REP forms take effect?
+Q: When did the filing requirements for the GIT/REP forms take effect?

-The effective date for requiring the filing of the GIT/REP forms was August 1, 2004.
+A: The effective date for filing the GIT/REP forms was August 1, 2004 (P.L.
+2004, c.
+55, as amended by P.L.
+2005, c.
+20).

-I have a deed that was executed and transacted prior to the effective date of the law.
-Am I still required to complete and sign a GIT/REP form?
+Q: I have a deed that was executed and transacted prior to the effective date of the law, am I still required to complete and sign a GIT/REP form?

-Yes.
-A GIT/REP-4 form must be submitted to the Division of Taxation, Regulatory Services Branch for approval.
+A: Yes.
+A GIT/REP-4 form must be submitted to the Division of Taxation Regulatory Services Branch for approval.
 The original form will be returned with the Division's Seal to be recorded with the deed.
-The form should list the grantor as the owner.
-While a grantee can seek a waiver under a variety of circumstances, it is still the grantor who must be listed on form GIT/REP-4.
+The form should name the grantee as the owner.
 No signature is required.

-Who is required to make an Estimated Gross Income Tax Payment?
+Q: Who is required to make an Estimated Gross Income Tax Payment?

-Nonresident seller(s)/grantor(s) selling/transferring real property in New Jersey unless they qualify for one of the seller's assurances listed on the GIT/REP-3 form.
+A: Non-resident seller(s)/grantor(s) selling/transferring real property in New Jersey, unless they qualify for one of the seller's assurances listed on the GIT/REP-3 form.

-Where can instructions be found for completing the GIT/REP forms?
+Q: Where can instructions be found for completing the GIT/REP forms?

-Instructions are located on page 2 of the forms.
+A: Instructions are located on page 2 of the GIT/REP forms.

-Where can I get the GIT/REP forms?
+Q: Where can I get the GIT/REP forms?